Alyssa Carson: NASA and "astronaut in training" misinformation

 While frequently described by the media as an "astronaut in training", Carson is not affiliated with any national space program.
 NASA has publicly stated that the organization "has no official ties to Alyssa Carson", and separately that "although Ms. Carson uses 'NASA' in her website name and Twitter and Instagram handles, we're not affiliated at all."
 In 2019 Newsweek corrected a headline that had implied that Carson's training was affiliated with NASA.
 Snopes also has dedicated a page to clarify such claims, which says: "Carson is not in training with—or being prepped by—NASA to become an astronaut, or to take part in the first human mission to Mars."

-Awards
+Recognition and awards

 In 2017, Carson was named one of nine Louisiana Young Heroes, an award given to exceptional high school students by Louisiana Public Broadcasting.

 In 2019, she received the Louisiana State University Women's Center Esprit de Femme Award, and is the youngest recipient of the award to date.

 She was honored by Louisiana Life magazine as a 2020 Louisianan of the Year in the science category.

+In 2022, she received Florida Tech's Student Catalyst Award, highlighting women's participation and development in the school's community.